 For example: “A diligent and motivated individual focused on client care and business objectives, with the ability to build a good rapport with clients and colleagues.
 With managerial experience and effective communication skills, I have the ability to train and support team members.
 I lead by example to ensure objectives are met, and am able to confidently deal with conflicting priorities while using my intuition.
 Aspire to be a part of a successful company that will challenge my skills.”

-7. Work your ‘interests’
+6. Work your ‘interests’

-8. Delete irrelevant information
+7. Remove irrelevant information

-9. Get someone to proofread your CV
+8. Ask someone to proofread your CV

 Once you’ve perfected your CV, don’t forget to upload it to Simply Law Jobs so that employers can find you!